avram-meir/grids-to-climdivs/README.md

 #### Install wgrib2

 The wgrib2 utility must be compiled and installed on your system.
 Detailed instructions can be found here: [wgrib2 compile questions](https://www.cpc.ncep.noaa.gov/products/wesley/wgrib2/compile_questions.html).
-There are some available pre-compiled versions of wgrib2, but only for specific systems, and YMMV.
+There are some available pre-compiled versions of wgrib2, but only for specific systems, and your mileage may vary.

 Precompiled wgrib2 binaries for download can (possibly) be found on these sites: